-In truth, this second way of conceiving the relation of cause to effect is more natural than the first in that it immediately satisfies the need conception of causality leads of a mental image.
-If we look for the to Leibniz as phenomenon B within the phenomenon to Spinoza.
-A, which regularly precedes it, the reason is that the habit of associating the two images ends in giving us the idea of the second phenomenon wrapped up, as it were, in that of the first.
+In truth, this second way of conceiving the relation of cause to effect is more This second natural than the first in that it immediately satisfies the need of a mental image.
+If we look for the phenomenon B within the phenomenon A, which regularly precedes it, the reason is that the habit of associating the two images ends in giving us the idea of the second phenomenon wrapped up, as Spinoza it were, in that of the first.
 It is natural, then, that we should push this objectification to its furthest limit and that we should make the phenomenon A itself into a psychic state, in which the phenomenon B is supposed to be contained as a very vague idea.
-We simply suppose, thereby, that the objective connexion of the two phenomena resembles the subjective association which suggested the idea of it to us.
-The qualities of things are thus set up as actual states, somewhat analogous to those of our own self; the material universe is credited with a vague personality which is diffused through space and which, although not exactly endowed with a conscious will, is led on from one state to another by an inner impulse, a kind of effort.
+We simply suppose, thereby, that the objective connexion conception of causality leads to Leibniz as the first led to

+(213) of the two phenomena resembles the subjective association which suggested the idea of it to us.
+The qualities of things are thus set up as actual states, somewhat analogous to those of our own self; the material universe is credited with a vague personality which is diffused through space and which, although not exactly endowed with a conscious swill, is led on from one state to another by an inner impulse, a kind of effort.
 Such was ancient hylozoism, a half-hearted and even contradictory hypothesis, which left matter its extensity although attributing to it real conscious states, and which spread the qualities of matter throughout extensity while treating these qualities as inner i.e. simple states.
 It was reserved for Leibniz to do away with this contradiction and to show that, if the succession of external qualities or phenomena is understood as the succession of our own ideas, these qualities must be regarded as simple states or perceptions, and the matter which supports them as an unextended monad, analogous to our soul.
 But, if such be the case, the successive states of matter cannot be perceived from the outside any more than our own psychic states; the hypothesis of pre-established harmony must be introduced in order to explain how these inner states are representative of one another.
 Thus, with our second conception of the relation of causality we reach Leibniz, as with the first we reached Spinoza.
-And in both cases we merely push to their extreme limit or formulate with greater precision two half-hearted and confused ideas of common sense.
+And in both cases we merely push to their extreme limit or formulate